ec-europa/joinup-dev/README.md

 To start with docker, please, check the separated [README file](resources/docker/README.md).

+### Mac without docker installation
+To start on a mac and want to do this without docker, please, check the separated [README file](resources/mac/README.md).

 ### Local installation

 To run Joinup locally, below is a list of requirements and instructions.